 The teen victim was raped by the officer, and reports say she was addicted to heroin.
 The officer raped her several more times in the following months after the initial assault, said the district attorney.

-The Lowell Police Department stated it found out about these disturbing allegations in January 2019 and an internally investigation was swiftly launched.
+The Lowell Police Department stated it found out about these disturbing allegations in January 2019 and an internal investigation was swiftly launched.

 According to a statement, The Middlesex District Attorney’s Office was notified by the Lowell PD of what it found in May 2019.
 Officer Garneau has been placed on unpaid administrative leave pending the verdict of criminal trial proceedings.